Kloudless/kloudless-java/README.md

 The ResourceList Class is a collection of Resource objects, and it has additional helper methods below.

-#### Pagination of ResourceList
+#### ResourceList Pagination

-Since the Kloudless API supports pagination when a list of resources is returned, the `ResourceList` Class includes helper methods to paginate through the list of `Resource` objects.
-The example below shows how to retrieve events of a specific calendar with the current page.
-Then, it will paginate for additional resources using `hasNextPage()` and `getNextPage()`.
+The Kloudless API supports pagination when a list of resources is returned. the `ResourceList` Class includes helper methods to paginate through the list of `Resource` objects.
+The following example below shows how to retrieve events of a specific calendar with the current page.
+It will then paginate for additional resources using `hasNextPage()` and `getNextPage()`.

 ```java
 ResourceList eventList = (ResourceList) account.get("cal/calendars/" + calendarId + "/events");